Matariki - the Māori New Year

 Matariki - spiritual connections

-When Matariki rises in the pre-dawn sky, it is a time for people to come together to farewell those departed during the year and to acknowledge the year gone by.
+When Matariki rises in the pre-dawn sky, it is a time for people to come together to honour those who have died since the last rising of Matariki and to acknowledge the year gone by.
 The ceremony usually took place on a high vantage point.
 A small hāngī would be prepared while waiting for Matariki to rise.
 The first sighting of Matariki was greeted with karakia and then the Tohunga Kōkōrangi would read the tohu.
 A fire would then be lit and those that had passed the previous year acknowledged with weeping and the reciting of the names of the departed.

 As recounted in a Te Papa podcast with Dr. Rangi Mātāmua, the constellation Te Waka o Rangi is a canoe with Matariki at the front and Tautoru (Orion’s belt) at the back.
 It is captained by Taramainuku who casts his net Te Kupenga a Taramainuku down to earth to gather the souls of the people who died that day.
 He carries them along behind his waka for eleven months until May when the waka sets on the West Coast with the Sun.
 He then takes them to the underworld where they remain for a month.
 When Matariki rises again a month later, Taramainuku releases the souls of the dead into the sky to become stars.
 At the conclusion of the ceremony, the hāngī would be opened allowing the steam to rise up and give sustenance to those who had become stars.
 As well as a time of remembrance, Matariki is also a time to start letting go of grief and begin anew.